Published by Gabrielle Asadoor

 There are several decisions that can be made by interior designers to improve indoor air quality without sacrificing a home’s look and feel.
 Reduce air pollution with low-VOC paint and formaldehyde-free cabinets, minimize dust and allergens with hardwood flooring.
 Add texture and warmth without trapping in more dust, dirt and chemicals with organic, non-toxic bedding and wool rugs.

 Keeping your home’s air fresh does not need to look sterile or medical.
 Modern home purifiers and humidifiers can get the job done without spoiling the style and ambiance of your space.
 We’ve already done the legwork to identify a few favorites, including the Dyson humidifier and purifier, Noma air purifier, and Missed Global humidifiers.

 ALLOW FRESH AIR INSIDE YOUR HOME EVERY DAY

-Pull aside those gorgeous curtains and crack open those windows.
+Pull aside those gorgeous curtains and crack open those windows to a quick indoor air quality improvement.
 This is the simplest, cost-free option to push the stale air out and make room for a fresh breeze.
 If the weather does allow for this option, it’s pollen season or maybe you live in a metropolis, invest in the neighboring checklist items.
 Improved air quality is calling!